Classical dynamics of infinite particle systems in an operator algebraic framework: Finite dimensional dynamical systems

-where $U_{kl}$ is defined by \eqref{def: u} below. \\\\ The final step in the proof is to use induction on the amount of terms in $V$ and cover phase space with open regions on which $\Phi_{H_\mN}$ has an understood behavior.
-Because we can choose the open regions in a ``linear'' fashion, we may construct a partition of unity subordinate to that open cover and consisting of elements of $\CR(\Omega_\Lambda)$.
-Thus we can patch together functions in $\CR(\Omega_\Lambda)$ together making something that approximates $f\circ \Phi_{H_\mN}^{t}$ for an arbitrary $f\in \CR(\Omega_\Lambda)$.
+The final step in the proof is to cover phase space with open regions on which $\Phi_{H_\mN}$ has an understood behavior.
+The open regions need to be chosen in a ``linear'' fashion, in order to obtain a subordinate partition of unity consisting of elements of $\CR(\Omega_\Lambda)$.
+Thus we will patch together functions in $\CR(\Omega_\Lambda)$ making something that approximates $g\circ \Phi_{H_\mN}^{t}$ for an arbitrary $g\in \CR(\Omega_\Lambda)$.